Answer reviewed 02 February 2023

 The model WHS Regulations:

 The model WHS Regulations set out instructions regarding the requirement for health monitoring in regulations 368, 405 and 435.
-Health monitoring, such as testing body fluids or function, is required ‘if the worker is carrying out ongoing work using, handling, generating or storing hazardous chemicals and there is a significant risk to the worker’s health because of exposure to a hazardous chemical referred to in Schedule 14, table 14.1, column 2(Reg 368)’ and there are valid tests available; and for lead risk work (Reg 405) and asbestos (Reg 435).2
+Health monitoring, such as testing body fluids or function, is required ‘if the worker is carrying out ongoing work using, handling, generating or storing hazardous chemicals and there is a significant risk to the worker’s health because of exposure to a hazardous chemical referred to in Schedule 14, table 14.1, column 2(Reg 368)’ where there are valid tests available; and for lead risk work (Reg 405) and asbestos (Reg 435).2

 There are only two chemicals from schedule 14, chromium and mercury, that are included in the list of recommended chemicals: